Amulet-Team/Amulet-Core/README.md

 Shortcut: `pip install -r requirements-dev.txt` (This also installs the requirements required for running from source)

-For more information about contributing to this project, please see the contribution section [below](#contributing)
+For information about contributing to this project, please see the contribution section [below](#contributing)

-## Running
+## Running the program

 ### Command-line
 To run the program in command line mode, run the following command in your operating system's console:
 `Amulet_Map_Editor --command-line`

 ## Documentation